speedruncomorg/api/version1/runs.md

 * ``times`` must contain at least one time (of the times that the game allows, obviously).
 This value is given as the number of seconds as a int/float, optionally (when the games allows it, otherwise the value will be rounded automatically) including milliseconds.
+* When ``players`` is not set, the run is assumed to be performed by the user submitting the request.
+Regular users (i.e. non-game mods and non-global mods) cannot set this element.
+  Otherwise, you can specify a list of users and/or "guests" that participated in the run.
 * ``video`` must be a valid URL using HTTP or HTTPS as its protocol.
 Note that some games require a video to be included.
 * ``comment`` is optional, but highly encouraged.
 You can put additional video links in here, if you